SoftwareHeritage/swhapguide/SWHAP@Paris.md

 <a name="runningexample"/>

-Appendix A - Curating a source code, a step by step example {#sec:stepbystep}
+Curating a source code, a step by step example {#sec:stepbystep}
 ==================================

 In this section we will show the process at work on one of the first